SoftwareHeritage/swh-graphql/docs/README.rst

 * make run-dev-stable: Use the config file at ``swh/graphql/config/dev.yml`` and start the service using uvicorn

-* make run-wsgi: Use the config file at ``swh/graphql/config/staging.yml`` and start the service in gunicorn using uvicorn workers

 * make run-dev-docker: Run the service inside a docker container and Use the config file at ``swh/graphql/config/dev.yml``